yiisoft/view/docs/basic-functionality.md

 echo $content;
 ```

-A dynamic content means a fragment of output that should not be cached even if it is enclosed within a fragment cache.
+A dynamic content means a fragment of output that shouldn't be cached even if it's enclosed within a fragment cache.
 You may call `$dynamicContent->placeholder()` within a cached fragment to insert dynamic content at the desired place
 of the view, like the following: